 For those not sensitive to flicker, PWM helps to maintain colour accuracy across the brightness range and also allows for a lower minimum brightness.

-Unfortunately, those sensitive to flicker will likely find PWM to be the most problematic.
+Unfortunately, those sensitive to flicker will likely find PWM to be the most problematic because it quite literally turns on and off rapidly switching between short periods of maximum brightness and being ‘off’.
 To offset the negative impacts of PWM, some manufacturers use exceptionally high frequencies that are far less likely to cause adverse neurological effects.

 In this case the Nexus 7 (2013) uses PWM.
 Our measurements indicate the screen is cycled at a relatively high frequency of 965 Hz.
 Flicker can be avoided entirely only if screen brightness is set to 100%.